-The Company has entered into an Employment Agreement with each of the continuing Named Executive Officers.
+The Company has entered into an Employment Agreement with each of the Named Executive Officers.
 Under the Employment Agreements, upon a Named Executive Officer's termination of employment without "Cause" or upon the Named Executive Officer's resignation with "Good Reason" (each, as defined in the applicable Employment Agreement), the Named Executive Officer will be entitled to the payments and benefits shown in the tables below.
+In the case of Ms. Iobst, "Good Reason" includes Ms. Iobst's retirement after being employed by the Company at least 30 months and only after giving at least 180 days advance written notice of her election to retire.
 Receipt of any severance amounts under any Employment Agreement is conditioned upon execution of a general release of claims in favor of the Company.
 Notwithstanding the foregoing, if the Named Executive Officer becomes eligible for severance benefits under the Severance Agreement described above, the benefits provided under that agreement will be in lieu of, and not in addition to, the severance benefits under the Named Executive Officer's Employment Agreement.